Overcoming the Long Horizon Barrier for Sample-Efficient Reinforcement Learning with Latent Low-Rank Structure: Assumptions

 \begin{assumption}[Suboptimality Gap] For each $(s, a) \in S \times A$, the suboptimality gap is defined as $\Delta_h(s, a) := V^*_h(s) - Q^*_h(s, a)$.
 Assume that there exists an $\Delta_{\min} > 0$ such that

 \end{assumption}

-Assumption~\ref{asm:sog} stipulates the existence of a suboptimality gap.
+Assumption~\ref{asm:sog} stipulates the existence of a suboptimality gap bounded away from zero.
 In the finite setting with $|S|, |A|, H < \infty$, there always exists a $\Delta_{\min} > 0$ for any non-trivial MDP in which there is at least one suboptimal action.
 This is an assumption commonly used in bandit and reinforcement learning literature.

-\cydelete{\paragraph{$\eps$-optimal Policies have Low-rank $Q^\pi_h$.} The second and more restrictive setting that admits sample-efficient learning of $\eps$-optimal policies with low-rank matrix estimation is when only $\eps$-optimal policies, $\pi$, have low-rank $Q_h^\pi$. }

-\begin{assumption}[$\eps$-optimal Policies have Low-rank $Q$ Functions] For all $\eps$-optimal policies $\pi$, the associated $Q^{\pi}_h$ matrices are rank-$d$ for all $h \in [H]$, i.e., can be represented via $Q^\pi_h = U^{(h)} \Sigma^{(h)} (V^{(h)})^\top$ for some $|S| \times d$ matrix $U^{(h)}$, $|A| \times d$ matrix $V^{(h)}$, and $d \times d$ diagonal matrix $\Sigma^{(h)}$. \end{assumption}
+\begin{assumption}[$\eps$-optimal Policies have Low-rank $Q$ Functions] For all $\eps$-optimal policies $\pi$, the associated $Q^{\pi}_h$ matrices are rank-$d$ for all $h \in [H]$, i.e., $Q^{\pi}_h$ can be represented via $Q^\pi_h = U^{(h)} \Sigma^{(h)} (V^{(h)})^\top$ for some $|S| \times d$ matrix $U^{(h)}$, $|A| \times d$ matrix $V^{(h)}$, and $d \times d$ diagonal matrix $\Sigma^{(h)}$. \end{assumption}

 Assumption~\ref{asm:lrqe} imposes that all $\eps$-optimal policies $\pi$ have low-rank $Q^\pi_h$.
 We have not seen this assumption in existing literature.
-Assumption~\ref{asm:lrqe} is implied by the stronger assumption that \emph{all} policies have low-rank $Q^\pi_h$.
-See Appendix \ref{app:qnolrex} for an MDP that satisfies Assumption~\ref{asm:lrqe} but fails the stronger assumption; it is an interesting question whether similar examples exist in general.
-The latter assumption is analogous to the property that $Q^\pi$ is linear in the feature map $\phi$ for \emph{all} policies, which is a key property of linear MDPs and commonly used in work on linear function approximation. \tsdelete{However, this is one of the stronger assumptions as \cite{Jin2020ProvablyER} have shown that the transition kernels $P_h$ being linear in $\phi$ is a necessary condition for this assumption.
-We remark that Assumption \ref{asm:lrqe} is weaker than the analogous assumption with our function-approximation scheme as we only require $\eps$-optimal policies to have low-rank action-value functions.}
+It is implied by the stronger assumption that \emph{all policies} have low-rank $Q^\pi_h$; see Appendix \ref{app:qnolrex} for an MDP that satisfies Assumption~\ref{asm:lrqe} but fails the stronger assumption.
+The stronger assumption is analogous to the property that $Q^\pi$ is linear in the feature map $\phi$ for \emph{all} policies, which is commonly used in work on linear function approximation and linear MDPs.

-\cydelete{\paragraph{Low-rank Transition Kernel.} We next consider the more intuitive assumption in which both the reward functions (in expectation) and transition kernels are low-rank, which is our strongest low-rank structural assumption. }
+To state our strongest low-rank assumption, we first recall the definition of tensor Tucker rank.